JacquesLucke/blender_vscode/README.md

 Some help from other developers would be very welcome.
 Please contact me if you want to help or just make a pull request.

+## Troubleshooting

+- Make sure you use the newest version of VS Code.
+- Use the newest Blender version from https://builder.blender.org/.
+- Don't have Blenders source code open in VS Code (this is still unsupported on not much tested).

 ## Support

 If you want to support the development of this extension, please consider to join the [Blender Dev Fund](https://fund.blender.org/) which currently pays my bills.